Highlights of Manaslu Circuit Trek Cost and Itinerary

 Assistance guide group size 5 +.

-What's Excluded in Around Manaslu Circuit Trekking
+What's Excluded in Manaslu Circuit Trek Cost and Itinerary

 Meals in City (lunch and dinner).